What are Supplements?

 Dietary supplements are not medications, neither should they be regarded as a replacement for food, instead, they should “supplement” whatever plan of action one has in place to tackle a health or dietary issue.
 Ordinarily, dietary supplements can be made up of one or more aggregates of any of the following:

 - Amino acid (the individual building blocks of a protein)

 - Concentrate, metabolite, constituent, or extract

 Supplements are manufactured and are meant to act as support structures for the maintenance of the human body.
 Dietary supplements can further comprise of certain elements that have not been established as being essential to life but are promoted as having a helpful organic outcome, such as plant pigments.
 Animals can also be a source of supplement ingredients, and a very good example of this is the collagen from chickens or fish.
 These are also sold individually or in combination, and may be combined with different ingredients.

 Dietary supplements also come in a number of forms including:

-- Tablets: (Perhaps one of the most popular ways of producing supplements.)
+- Tablets: (Perhaps one of the most popular ways of producing supplements)

-- Capsules: (Capsules are also becoming increasingly popular with time.
+- Capsules: (Capsules are also very popular)